 KI NDG’s response:

-Government leadership can be effective as an initial focal point, so long as the Steering Group has appropriate representation and is open to all legitimate interested parties.
+Government leadership can provide an initial focal point, so long as the Steering Group has appropriate representation and is open to all legitimate interested parties.
 This should include international representation to ensure that strategies developed do not adopt a ‘bunker’ mentality.
 Therefore, the government's involvement in the initial phase is essential to ensure that these principles and goals are firmly embedded in the operating rules and subsequent activities of the organization.
-That said, overly heavy-handed involvement, after initial organization, could stifle independent thinking on the part of the Steering Group and subordinate Working Groups..
+That said, heavy-handed involvement, after initial organization, could stifle independent thinking on the part of the Steering Group and subordinate Working Groups..

 The initial development of the Steering Group needs to provide the means to create and underpin the desired infrastructure, principally through investment in infrastructural elements which do not favour any particular provider or consumer entities, groups, interests.